UK.StockBrokers.com is committed to the highest ethical standards and reviews services independently. Learn How We Make Money

 Final thoughts

-Fidelity is a very good broker that offers a wide range of accounts, including a general dealing account, ISA, SIPP, Junior ISA and Junior SIPP.
+Fidelity is a very good broker that offers a wide range of accounts, including a general dealing account, ISA, SIPP, Junior ISA, and Junior SIPP.
 The downside is that you really need to be a committed investor before signing up, as you’ll need to pay in at least £25 a month or a £1,000 lump sum payment.
-This can be off-putting to those with limited funds or those new to investing looking to test the platform.
-Charges are also on the high side whatever the size of your portfolio, and particularly if you are investing less than £20,000 and more than £40,000.
+This can be off-putting to those with limited funds or new to investing looking to test the platform.
+Charges are also on the high side whatever the size of your portfolio, particularly if you are investing less than £10,000 and more than £40,000.

-Overall, there are similar platforms that are easier to navigate and may work out cheaper, such as AJ Bell, Vanguard, Interactive Investor and Freetrade.
+Overall, there are similar platforms that are easier to navigate and may work out cheaper, such as AJ Bell, Vanguard, Interactive Investor, and Freetrade.

 About Fidelity